Woman escapes from cinderblock cell in Oregon, prompting FBI search for more possible victims

 On July 15, Zuberi picked up the woman for prostitution services in Seattle, some 450 miles away from his home in Klamath Falls, Oregon, according to the complaint.
 He told the victim he was an undercover officer and forced her into his car using a black and yellow Taser, handcuffed her arms and put her in leg irons, the complaint said.
 She said she also saw a gun in the car.

 After driving for hours, Zuberi put a black sweatshirt over the victim's head and led her into the garage of his home where he had constructed a cinderblock cell, the complaint said.
-She was placed inside the cell when Zuberi locked the door and left to go do "paperwork," the complaint said.
+She was placed inside the cell and Zuberi locked the door and left, saying he was going to do "paperwork," according to the complaint.

 After obtaining a search warrant, investigators found the victim's purse at the residence, drawings, notes and a firearm box matching the serial number and description of the gun the victim took from Zuberi's car, the complaint said.